Optimization Problems for Machine Learning: A Survey: Regression Models

 When $\lambda$ is sufficiently large, the $1$-norm penalty forces some of the coefficient estimates to be exactly equal to zero, hence the models produced by the lasso are more interpretable than those obtained via Ridge regression. }

 \CGrev{ Ridge and lasso regression belong to a class of techniques to achieve \textit{sparse regression}.
-As discussed in \cite{bertsimas2017sparseregr, bertsimas2016best}, sparse regression can be formulated as the best subset selection problem \cite{miller2002subset}\JSrev{ } where $k$ is an upper bound on the number of predictors with a non-zero regression coefficient, i.e., the predictors to select.
-Problem \eqref{sparse_regr}--\eqref{sparse_regr:norm0} is NP-hard due to the cardinality constraint \eqref{sparse_regr:norm0}.
-The recent work of \cite{bertsimas2016best} demonstrated that the best subset selection can be solved using optimization techniques for values of $p$ in the hundreds or thousands, obtaining near-optimal solutions.
-Specifically, by introducing the binary variables \JSrev{$s \in \{0,1\}^p$, the sparse regression problem can be transformed into the mixed-integer quadratic programming (MIQP) formulation
+As discussed in \cite{bertsimas2016best, bertsimas2017sparseregr}, sparse regression can be formulated as the best subset selection problem \cite{miller2002subset}\JSrev{ } where $k$ is an upper bound on the number of predictors with a non-zero regression coefficient, i.e., the predictors to select, and \revtwoCG{$||\beta||_0$ is the number of non-zero entries of $\beta$, which is commonly referred to as the \enquote{$0$-norm} (though is not technically a norm as it does not satisfy the homogeneity property)} .
+Problem \eqref{sparse_regr}--\eqref{sparse_regr:var} is $\mathcal{NP}$-hard\revtwoCGblue{, as proven in \cite{natarajan1995sparse}}.
+The recent work of \cite{bertsimas2016best} demonstrated that the best subset selection can be solved to near-optimal solutions using optimization techniques for values of $p$ in the hundreds or thousands.
+Specifically, by introducing the binary variables \JSrev{$s \in \{0,1\}^p$, the sparse regression problem can be transformed into the \revtwoCG{MIQP} formulation

-where $M$ is a large constant, $M \geq \lVert \beta \rVert_{\infty}$.} Since the choice of the data dependent constant $M$ largely affects the strength of the MIQP formulation, alternative formulations based on Specially Ordered Sets Type I can be devised \cite{claassen2007application}. `.
-In order to limit the effect of noise in the input data and to avoid numerical issues, and hence make the model more robust, \cite{bertsimas2017sparseregr} introduces the Tikhonov regularization term $\frac{1}{2\Lambda} \lVert \beta \rVert_2^2$ with weight $\Lambda > 0$ into the objective function of problem \eqref{sparse_regr_MIO}--\eqref{sparse_regr_MIO:s} which is then solved using a cutting plane approach.}
+where $M$ is a large constant, $M \geq \lVert \beta \rVert_{\infty}$.} Since the choice of the data dependent constant $M$ largely affects the strength of the MIQP formulation, alternative formulations based on Specially Ordered Sets Type I can be devised \cite{claassen2007application}.

+As discussed in \cite{hastie2017extended}, the prediction accuracy of best subset selection is however highly dependent on the noise present in the input dataset, and it is not possible to establish a dominance relationship over lasso regression and forward stepwise selection \cite{efron2004least}.
+In order to limit the effect of noise in the input data, \revtwoCGblue{make the model more robust,} and to avoid numerical issues, \cite{bertsimas2017sparseregr} introduces the Tikhonov regularization term $\frac{1}{2\Lambda} \lVert \beta \rVert_2^2$ with weight $\Lambda > 0$ into the objective function of problem \eqref{sparse_regr_MIO}--\eqref{sparse_regr_MIO:s}, which is then solved using a cutting plane approach.}